Wissy2/Optimisation_Project/README.md

 ```
 ├── Bert_optimisation.py     # BERT fine-tuning on SST-2 with optimizer comparison
+├── bert-optimisation.ipynb  # Notebook with results of BERT fine-tuning on SST-2 with optimizer comparison
 ├── Gpt_optimisation.py      # GPT-2 fine-tuning on SQuAD with optimizer comparison
+├── gpt-optimisation.ipynb   # Notebook with results of GPT fine-tuning on SST-2 with optimizer comparison
 ├── README.md                # This file
 ```